Testing Membership for Timed Automata: Introduction

 \section{Introduction}

-We study the membership of {\em timed words} for timed automata, an NP-complete problem \cite{AKV98}, from the approximation point of view.
+We study the Membership problem of {\em timed words} for timed automata: given a non deterministic timed automaton and a timed word $w$, decide if $w$ is accepted.
 We introduce a {\em timed edit distance} between timed words and study how to distinguish an accepted timed word from a timed word which is $\eps$-far from the language of accepted words.
 We follow the property testing approach with this new distance between timed words.
 Samples are taken following the weighted time distribution $\mu$ where the probability to choose a letter is proportional to its relative time delay or duration which we call its {\em weight}.
 The tester takes samples which are factors of weight at least $k$, taken from the distribution $\mu$.
-Such samples can also be taken from a stream of timed words, without storing the entire input.\\
+Such samples can also be taken from a stream of timed words, without storing the entire input. \\

+The Membership problem has been studied in \cite{AKV98,AM04} and in \cite{A18} when the input is both the automaton and the word $w$.
+In this case, the problem is shown to be NP-complete.
+In our situation, the automaton is fixed and the timed word $w$ is of arbitrary weight.\\

-We consider timed automata with linear constraints \cite{AD94} and construct the associated region automata with $m$ states.
-Let $G$ be the graph whose nodes are the connected components of the region automata, which we assume to be thick or of non-vanishing entropy \cite{A15}.
-Let $B$ be the maximum value of the time constraints, let $l$ be the diameter of $G$.
-We require $l$ independent samples of $\mu$, each of weight $k\geq 24l.m.B/\eps$.
+We consider timed automata \cite{AD94} and construct the associated region automata with $m$ states.
+Let $G$ be the graph whose nodes are the {\em stronly connected components} and the transient nodes of the region automaton.
+In the rest of the article, a {\em component} is a stronly connected components of $G$.
+We assume the components are {\em thick} or of non-vanishing entropy \cite{A15}.
+Let $B$ be the maximum constant appearing in a time constraint of an automaton, let $l$ be the number of components and transient nodes with an outgoing transition having an unbounded guard, of a maximal path in $G$ and $\kappa$ be a function of the number of clocks.
+We require $l$ independent samples $(u_1,...u_l)$ of $\mu$, each $u_i$ is a factor of $w$ of weight $k\geq 24l.\kappa.m.B/\eps$.
 It guarantees that if a timed word of total weight $T$ is $\eps$-far from the language of the timed automaton, it will be rejected with constant probability, i.e. independent of $T$.\\

-Let $\Pi$ be a path of $G$, i.e. a sequence of connected components.
-Given a path $\Pi$ and samples from $\mu$, definition \ref{compdef} specifies when these samples are compatible with $\Pi$.
-The tester checks if there is a $\Pi$ such that the $l$ samples are compatible for this $\Pi$.
+Given a path $\Pi$ in $G$ and samples $(u_1,...u_l)$ from $\mu$, definition \ref{compdef} specifies when these samples are compatible with $\Pi$.
+The tester checks if there is a maximal $\Pi$ such that the $l$ samples are compatible for this $\Pi$.
 It rejects if no $\Pi$ is compatible with the samples. \\